Santa Ynez Valley Farm Tour

 LANDSCAPE: Much like the wines grown in the region, there’s a real depth and character to this historic part of the Central Coast worth exploring and revisiting often.

 The area is home to the native Chumash tribe, who recognized the land’s bounty, characterized by undulating hills, gnarled oak trees, and electric fields of grasslands and wildflowers.
-Following the arrival of Spanish and Danish colonies, ranching and generational viticulture took hold in this corner of Santa Barbara County, and over time, the Valley became a vortex for ranching, winemaking, and beyond.
+Following the arrival of Spanish and Danish colonies, ranching and generational viticulture took hold in this corner of Santa Barbara County, and over time, the Valley became a vortex for ranching, farming, winemaking, and beyond.

-Orchards: Heritage Tree Groves
+Orchards: Heritage Tree Groves and U-Pick Farmstands

 Ranches: Heritage Livestock